Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openai-edge-tts-integration.md

 :::info
 The `/v1` is now optional.

-Additionally, there are endpoints for **Azure AI Speech** and **ElevenLabs** for potential future support if custom API endpoints are allowed for these options in Open WebUI.
+Additionally, there are endpoints for **Azure AI Speech** and **ElevenLabs** for potential future support if custom API endpoints are allowed for these options in Sage WebUI.

 These can be disabled by setting the environment variable `EXPAND_API=False`.
 :::